Monash-FIT3170/2025W1-Commitment/docs/docs/guide/getting-started.md

 # **User Guide**

+---

 ## **What is gitgauge?**

-gitgauge is a desktop tool that helps Teaching Assistants (TAs) assess student group contributions in Git-based projects.
-It analyses repository activity to provide visual summaries, AI-generated insights, and grading exports, making group assessment more transparent and manageable.
+gitgauge is a desktop application for Teaching Assistants (TAs) to assess individual contributions in student group coding projects.
+By analysing Git repository history, it provides:

+- Clear contribution summaries
+- Visual insights and timelines
+- AI-generated commit analysis
+- Ready-to-export grading sheets

+All data stays on your machine.
+No setup headaches, no cloud sync.

 ---

+## **Features at a Glance**

+- Import local or remote Git repositories (with optional PAT for private repos)
+- View per-student contribution breakdowns with visual dashboards
+- Use regex filters to refine commit analysis
+- Upload a config file to map multiple contributor emails to one student
+- Generate AI summaries using Gemini
+- Export grading data to CSV for upload to Moodle or your LMS

+---

 ## **Before You Start**

-### **Generate a Gemini API Key (for AI summaries)**
+### **Generate a Gemini API Key (Optional)**

-gitgauge uses Google Gemini to generate commit insights.
-You will need an API key to enable this feature.

-**Steps:**
+> Note: AI summaries are optional. gitgauge works fully without Gemini.

+If you want AI-generated commit summaries:

 1. Visit: [https://aistudio.google.com/app/apikey](https://aistudio.google.com/app/apikey)
-2. Sign in with a Google account.
+2. Sign in with a Google account
 3. Click "Create API Key"
-4. Name your key
-5. Attach your key to a Cloud Project
+4. Assign the key to a Cloud Project
-6. Copy and paste the key into the application when prompted.
+5. Copy the key and paste it into gitgauge when prompted

-> Note: Gemini summaries are optional, gitgauge will still function without AI insights.
+> Warning: Gemini API tokens are not stored and only used for the current session.

 ---